techcoderx/typescript-haf-app-template/README.md

 ### Operation Validation and Execution

 Include the required validation for operations fetched from `myhaf_app.enum_op()` in [src/processor.ts](https://github.com/techcoderx/typescript-haf-app-template/blob/main/src/processor.ts) file in `validateAndParse()` method.
-Execute the operations by the operation processing PL/pgSQL methods in `process()` within the same file.
+Execute the operations by calling the operation processing PL/pgSQL methods in `process()` within the same file.

 ### Docker